 LEO EASON HITS THE FRONT IN THE 1956 5000 METRES WORLD CHAMPIONSHIPS IN BARCELONA - BEFORE HE HITS THE DECK JUST YARDS FROM THE FINISHING LINE

-Leo Allen Herman Eason (No.18 in the list of male British team members) was born in Gravesend, Kent, in 1933.
+Leo Allen Herman Eason (# 17 in the list of men to represent Great Britain) was born in Gravesend, Kent, in 1933.
 His mother being a devout Catholic named her son after Pope Leo.
 This was rather fortunate as Leo's father wanted his son to be called Herman Eason after Herman Goering.
 Little did the family know what this name would come to symbolise just a few years later.

 When war broke out in 1939, Leo's father was stationed to Birmingham where he worked at Elmdon Airport repairing aircraft for the war effort.
 The family also moved and aged six Leo had found himself a new home.

 The family lived just a stones throw away from the Birmingham Embassy Rollerdrome in Walford Road and throughout his teens Leo made the rink his second home.
 He joined the Birmingham Roller Speed Club and in 1951 aged 18 joined the NSA.
 Very soon he was getting himself noticed and just a few years later was knocking on the door of international selection.

 LEO (FAR RIGHT, LOOKING TO HIS LEFT) c.1947 AT HIS BELOVED BIRMINGHAM EMBASSY